President00007/Ryujinx-setup---complete-tutorial-for-Animal-Crossing-New-Horizons/README.md

 >[!NOTE]
 > Note that it's gonna open a terminal too, THAT'S COMPLETELY NORMAL as it uses that to collect infos in case the emulator crashes when playing.

-It's gonna show a pop-up telling you that keys are missing.
+It's going to show a pop-up telling you that keys are missing.

 ![no keys found](https://github.com/user-attachments/assets/64c14d16-b2ec-4997-8e89-c62ebeb70697)

-- Click on "OK" anyway, as we're gonna install them.
+- Click on "OK" anyway, as we're going to install them.

 - Click on "Action" above, and with your cursor on "Install keys	>".